MykolaBalakin/VSOutputEnhancer/README.md

 # VSOutputEnhancer
-Extension to add colors to Visual Studio output window
+Output enhancer is extension that add styling to Visual Studio output window.

+For now it supports coloring of:
+* Build/rebuild result message
+* Compiler errors and warnings

+And this list will grow in the nearest future.

 ## Builds status
 Development: